Hashezm/Streak/README.md

 - Improve speed and functionality to avoid the need for reloads and reopens on new page loads or refreshes.

 ##Examples
-Here's an example of being on a pasta recipes page while the inputed topic is "Gluten Free Recipes":
+- Here's an example of being on a pasta recipes page while the inputed topic is "Gluten Free Recipes":
 ![image](https://github.com/Hashezm/Streak/assets/76060515/5651fce1-59ab-4d40-9ee8-52560c5473c3)
+- As we can see the LLM's response indicates that gluten free recipes and pasta recipes are not correlated (since pasta is not gluten free) and the combo meter goes down.